ryakad/hanagram/README.md

 Hanagram
 ========

-Haskell library for finding anagrams
+Haskell library for finding anagrams.

 Install
 -------

-Installs with a basic make interface you will just need to make sure that you have ghc to compile it.
+Installs with a basic make interface you will just need to make sure that you have *The Glorious Glasgow Haskell Compilation System* (`ghc`) to compile the application.

 ```bash
 make